WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

   **Examples**
   [tip] Recommended: One instance of the application runs on 2 cores, one on 4 cores, and the third one on 6 cores. [/tip]

-- Spell-out indefinite, casual, and ambiguous numbers.
+- Spell out indefinite, casual, and ambiguous numbers.
   **Examples**
   [tip] Recommended: Millions of users use WordPress. [/tip]
   [tip] Recommended: You can choose from tens of thousands of plugins from the Plugin Directory. [/tip]